KaiOBerg/master_thesis_cat_bonds/README.md

 Results for the pooling set up described in Case Study 2 are presented in:
-   * results_main_pool_sub.ipynb
+   * results_main_pool_sub.ipynb\
-   The notebook first imports the data on the respective single country bonds which were calculated on euler with the script
+   The notebook first imports the data on the respective single country bonds which were calculated on euler with the script\
-      * master_of_disaster_pooling.py
+      * master_of_disaster_pooling.py\
-      This script makes use of the script:
+      This script makes use of the script:\
-         * n_fct_t_rl_thm_ll.py
+         * n_fct_t_rl_thm_ll.py\
-      which includes all the wrapper function to design single-country or multi-country bonds making use of
+      which includes all the wrapper function to design single-country or multi-country bonds making use of\
-         * simulate_multi_cty_bond.py -> simulate multi-country bonds used for derive losses and related metrics as well as returns premiums were calculated with the same scripts as in Case Study 1.
+         * simulate_multi_cty_bond.py -> simulate multi-country bonds used for derive losses and related metrics as well as returns\
+      premiums were calculated with the same scripts as in Case Study 1\
-      Tranches were calculated with the script:
+      Tranches were calculated with the script:\
-         * functions.py
+         * functions.py\
-   Optimal pools for the set of countries were cacluated with:
+   Optimal pools for the set of countries were cacluated with:\
-      * pooling_n_pools.py
+      * pooling_n_pools.py\
-      based on the optimization function from Ciullo et al. (2022) and Elsener (2024) saved in:
+      based on the optimization function from Ciullo et al. (2022) and Elsener (2024) saved in:\
          * pooling_functions_ciullo.py

-Results for the financial scheme described in Case Study 3 are presented in:
+Results for the financial scheme described in Case Study 3 are presented in:\
-   * results_fs_pools.ipynb
+   * results_fs_pools.ipynb\
-   The notebook first imports the data on the respective single country bonds which were calculated on euler with the script
+   The notebook first imports the data on the respective single country bonds which were calculated on euler with the script\
-      * master_of_disaster_pooling.py
+      * master_of_disaster_pooling.py\
-      This script makes use of the script:
+      This script makes use of the script:\
-         * n_fct_t_rl_thm_ll.py
+         * n_fct_t_rl_thm_ll.py\
-      which includes all the wrapper function to design single-country or multi-country bonds making use of
+      which includes all the wrapper function to design single-country or multi-country bonds making use of\
-         * simulate_multi_cty_bond.py -> simulate multi-country bonds used for derive losses and related metrics as well as returns premiums were calculated with the same scripts as in Case Study 1.
+         * simulate_multi_cty_bond.py -> simulate multi-country bonds used for derive losses and related metrics as well as returns\
+      premiums were calculated with the same scripts as in Case Study 1\
-      Tranches were calculated with the script:
+      Tranches were calculated with the script:\
-         * functions.py
+         * functions.py\
-   Optimal pools for the set of countries were cacluated with:
+   Optimal pools for the set of countries were cacluated with:\
-      * pooling_max_nom.py
+      * pooling_max_nom.py\
-      based on the optimization function from Ciullo et al. (2022) and Elsener (2024) saved in:
+      based on the optimization function from Ciullo et al. (2022) and Elsener (2024) saved in:\
-         * pooling_functions_ciullo.py
+         * pooling_functions_ciullo.py\
-   The share of premium donation calculations is presented in:
+   The share of premium donation calculations is presented in:\
-      * plot_fs_share_pay.ipynb
+      * plot_fs_share_pay.ipynb\
-      and a automated function to derive premium shares was implemeted in:
+      and a automated function to derive premium shares was implemeted in:\
-         * functions.py
+         * functions.py\
-   The historical risk-return performance of the Norwegian Pension fund was derived in:
+   The historical risk-return performance of the Norwegian Pension fund was derived in:\
       * risk_return_profile.ipynb

-TC data was created with the following functions on euler:
+TC data was created with the following functions on euler:\
-   * IBTRACS_import.py
+   * IBTRACS_import.py\
-   * country_basics_euler.py
+   * country_basics_euler.py\
-   using
+   using\
-      * exposure_euler.py
+      * exposure_euler.py\
-   * country_basics_cc_euler.py
+   * country_basics_cc_euler.py\
-   using
+   using\
       * exposures_cc_euler.py

-Other scripts:
+Other scripts:\
-For each country damage for the 250-year return period event was derived with:
+For each country damage for the 250-year return period event was derived with:\
-   * assess_tc_danger.py
+   * assess_tc_danger.py\
-And to test the bond simulating functions the following script was used:
+And to test the bond simulating functions the following script was used:\
-   * hands_on_example_simulate_bond.py
+   * hands_on_example_simulate_bond.py\
-An analysis what happens to IBRD-Pricing premiums when pooling is presented in:
+An analysis what happens to IBRD-Pricing premiums when pooling is presented in:\
    * prem_ibrd_analysis.ipynb

-Other notebooks whcih were not used for final results but could be useful in the future:
+Other notebooks whcih were not used for final results but could be useful in the future:\
-   * wang_transformation.ipynb -> very popular method to calculate reinsurance prices
+   * wang_transformation.ipynb -> very popular method to calculate reinsurance prices\
    * model_sofr.ipynb -> implementing Cox-Ingersoll-Ross Model to simulate risk free rate